MediGlobeApp/support-site/README.md

 - ✅ **Local storage only** - All data stays on your device
 - ✅ **No tracking** - We don't collect personal information
 - ✅ **No ads** - Clean, distraction-free experience
-- ✅ **Minimal permissions** - Only camera and location when you choose to use them
+- ✅ **Minimal permissions** - Only location when you choose to use it
 - ✅ **No health data collection** - Your searches remain private

 For complete details, see our [Privacy Policy](privacy.md).